 3. then after 9 (12) months the third.

 There is a scheme according to which the second vaccination is given two weeks after the first.
-The third is the same as in the previous scheme.
-This circuit is emergency.
+The third is the same as in the previous diagram.
+This circuit is emergency

-Vaccination will form immunity, which is enough for 3 years.
-Then you will have to do a revaccination (if the person lives in an encephalitis-endemic area).
+Vaccination will create immunity that will last for 3 years.
+Then you will have to revaccinate (if the person lives in an area where encephalitis is endemic).

 Complications